-KALMAN: Years ago, when the bill was first introduced there weren't exemptions in the bill.
-So for example, today your bills exempt publicly traded companies because they already report this information to the SEC.
+Mr. Kalman.
+Years ago, when the bill was first introduced there weren't exemptions in the bill.
+For example, today your bills exempt publicly traded companies because they already report this information to the SEC.
 You exempt companies that have 20 employees, \$5 million in sales, and a brick and mortar presence because law enforcement tells us that, you know what, that's big enough that we'll find the real guy or real gal.
 And so those are the kinds of things that we've tried to iron out, where reasonable requests have been made.
 And we said, oh, actually, these bills can be implemented with those changes.

 So there are still some hurdles and some questions, I know.
-But the business community has come on board - or, I should say, portions of the business community, not the entire business community.
+But the business community has come on board-or, I should say, portions of the business community, not the entire business community.
 The Chamber of Commerce still has concerns, as you all know.
-But with multinational companies saying, hey, this is about supply chains.
-The global nature of their operations and the places where they are running into problems is getting worse and worse.
+But with multinational companies saying, hey, this is about supply chains, the global nature of their operations and the places where they are running into problems is getting worse and worse.
 And so this kind of information is more and more valuable.

-When we saw the banks saying, hey - the banks - here's a thing I will say about the banks.
-Is, you know, you probably know this better than I, but years ago they said, hey, don't make us do any anti-money laundering responsibilities.
-This is a law enforcement thing.
-We don't want to get involved.
-Today, if you go and talk to them - and we've talked to the clearinghouse and major banks - and they say, look, we understand we're going to have a role in these.
+Here's a thing I will say about the banks-you probably know this better than I-but years ago they said, hey, don't make us do any anti-money laundering responsibilities, this is a law enforcement thing, we don't want to get involved.
+Today, if you go and talk to them-and we've talked to the clearinghouse and major banks-and they say, look, we understand we're going to have a role in these.
 The bad guys use our banks and we don't want them to use our banks.
 We just want it to be the most efficient that it can be, and so you all have discussions about that.
-But on this issue, is they believe that this will help them do their due diligence.
-It will help them ferret out bad guys that are trying to use money - use their banks to launder money.
-And so you now have a situation where large sections of the business community now support this legislation.
-And so we hope that we can make progress in this Congress.
+But on this issue, they believe that this will help them do their due diligence.
+It will help them ferret out bad guys that are trying to use their banks to launder money.
+You now have a situation where large sections of the business community now support this legislation.
+We hope that we can make progress in this Congress.

-MOORE: So there was the conversation here among the panelists about, you know, the United States perhaps being - taking some leadership and affecting the entire financial community.
-I'm wondering what - if this legislation were passed, what would prevent our passage of these laws from driving this business into the - into Europe and/or solidifying these crimes in Russia or China or other places.
+Ms. Moore.
+There was the conversation here among the panelists about the United States perhaps taking some leadership and affecting the entire financial community.
+I'm wondering if this legislation were passed, what would prevent our passage of these laws from driving this business into Europe and/or solidifying these crimes in Russia or China or other places?
 What parallel sort of legislation do we have to prevent it just from moving to some other jurisdiction?

 Ms. Vicini.

-VICINI: Well, I - thank you for the question.
-First of all, I want to come back to the outrage, question of Senator Shaheen.
+Ms. Vicini.
+Well, thank you for the question.
+First of all, I want to come back to the outrage, the question of Senator Shaheen.
 Actually, there was a kind of an outrage in Europe after the Panama Papers.
-And that drove the Commission to - the fourth anti-money laundering directive had just been signed in May.
-And then in the fall, there was a decision to amend it.
+The fourth anti-money-laundering directive had just been signed in May, and then in the fall, there was a decision to amend it.
 So very quickly, although this was a big piece of legislation, very quickly it was realized that this could be improved.